thomasraydeniscool/transfig/README.md

 npm i transfig
 ```

+SQL has made database migrations the industry standard when making breaking changes to a databases models.

+Transfig aims to answer one question...

 > Why not actually take advantage of a schema-less database?

-A NoSQL database does not enforce document structure you don't need to have migrations or a concept of document versions at all.
+A NoSQL database does not enforce document structure so you don't need to have migrations or a concept of document versions at all.

-So instead of migrating the data, the concept is to virtually map legacy data to the expected model at runtime.
+So instead of migrating the data, Transfig explores the concept of virtually mapping legacy data to the expected model at runtime. :thinking:

 ## Contents